alejogs4/sw-blog/content/blog/redux-importance/index.md

 > the tools we train ourselves to use, and in this respect programming
 > languages have a devious influence: they shape our thinking habits.

 A person who has been building Java applications for a long time, could see a program as a composition of classes and packages, modeling the real world.
-The same idea applies to Redux too, Flux and Redux came up with new ways and ideas of how frontend applications should manage its state, state management where:
+The same idea applies to Redux, Flux and Redux came up with new ways and ideas of how frontend applications should manage its state, state management where:

-- Pure functions where mandatory (reducers)
+- Pure functions are mandatory (reducers)
 - Perform state changes throught user events (actions)
 - Reduce coupling between React components and state shape through selectors and action creators